 The UUIDs and Webhook URL will also be available for later use.
 The UUIDs will be visible on each bot and the Webhook URL can be copied by clicking the "Webhook URL" button on the top right corner of the "My Bots" screen under the TradingView page.

 Additional information on how to create trading view alerts on TradingView.com, and connect them by using a Webhook URL and UUIDs.

 As long as a TradingView bot is active, it will create a new trade every time a TradingView alert connected with a UUID to the bot is triggered unless configured otherwise on(in) the advanced settings.

 Bot Name: give your bot an indicative name that will help you differentiate easily between your bots.

 Account: choose the exchange account to be connected to your bot.
 Please note that the account's auto trading configuration won't be applied for the bot, but only the configuration set for the bot.

 Symbol: choose the desired symbol for your bot.

 Amount Per Trade: set the total potential amount to be invested in each of your bot's trades.
-You can set it by fixed BTC, fixed USD, or a percentage out of your available amount.
+You can set it by fixed BTC or fixed USD.

 For Futures exchanges: